-It is an honour to be asked to be a bridesmaid, but how much will it actually cost you?
-When you factor in every possible cost, from the dress to the hen night to the wedding itself, it can be surprisingly expensive.
-Here’s our bridesmaid’s budget breakdown to keep you quids in, keep your stress levels low and keep your friendship with the bride in tact.
+It’s an honour to be asked to be a bridesmaid, but how much will it actually cost you?
+When you factor in every possible cost, from the dress to the hen night, to the wedding itself, it can be surprisingly expensive.
+Here’s our bridesmaid’s budget breakdown to keep you quids in, your stress levels low and leave your friendship with the bride intact.

 It’s tempting to feel so flattered you jump at the opportunity but if cash flow is a problem and the bride is not a very sharing person you may want to consider the costs to you before you accept.
 Here is what can be involved in being a bridesmaid:

 - Bridesmaid dress

 - Dress alterations if needed (these could work out even more if you’re pregnant too!)

 - Shoes, wrap, jewellery and any other accessories the bride requires you to wear